marcocavanna/FireDataModeler/README.md

     isMale: '!^Boolean'
   }
 ```
-Any type of data inserted into `isMale` field will be autoconverted into a Boolean.
+Any type of data inserted into `isMale` field will be auto-converted into a Boolean.

 This option will work with all variable type (String, Number, Boolean, Object, Array).